akash-singh112/bharatfd-challenge-api/README.md

 #### `translations` (BSON Object)

 This field contains translations of the same content in different languages.
-Example data for the `transaction` field:
+Example data for the `translations` field:

 ```json
 {